jakubwrobel2003/Omnifood_Project/content.md

 ## Sections

-- LOGO +navigation
+- Logo + Navigation
-  -Hero header
+- Hero
-  -fetured in
+- Featured in
-  -how what works
+- How it works
-  -Meals (ad list of diets)
+- Meals (and list of diets)
-  -Gallery + gallery
+- Testimonials + gallery
-  -Pricing + features
+- Pricing + features
-  -CTA
+- CTA
-  -footer
+- Footer